gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -Schedule
-Set to OneTime for single scan.
-In this case Azure Information Protection Scanner scans the defined repositories one time and then the service is stopped.
-This mode is useful for Discover mode that scans repository one time and prepares the report of discovered data.

-Set to Continuous for continuous scan.
-In this case scanner service runs always and once the scan cycle passed through all files in the defined repositories the scanner starts the new scan cycle of the repositories.
-This mode is useful for Enforce mode when continous labeling and protection of newly creatd files is required.
+Specifies when and how often the scanner runs on the specified data repositories:

+- OneTime: A single scan, after which the Azure Information Protection Scanner service is stopped.
+This option is useful when the *ScanMode* is set to Discover, so that the scanner runs one time and you can check the results in the report.

+- Continuous: The specified data repositories are repeatedly scanned in sequence and the Azure Information Protection Scanner service is not stopped.
+Use this option to scan for files that are modified or added to the data repositories.
+However, for files that are modified, check the configuration of the *OverrideLabel* parameter.
+This option is most useful when the the *ScanMode* is set to Enforce because it ensures all files will be scanned.

 ```yaml